coder-dojo-ham/python_worksheets/Beginner/part_4/README.md

 be 10 or greater, at this point the `while` loop will break and the program will end.

+### Why are while loops useful?

+While loops are part of something programmers call *DRY*, which means *D*on't *R*epeat *Y*ourself.

+In general when we code we try to never type the same thing twice.
+Instead we use loops and functions to store the code once and then do it multiple times.

+The next few lessons are dedicated to tools we use to do this.

 ## The lesson

 We are going to randomly generate a number and ask a user to guess it.